-Certificate (Alphabetical by subject) September January May Indigenous Child and Youth Mental Health December 15 May 1 December 15 Degree (Alphabetical by subject) September January May Business Administration (MBA) December 15 no intake no intake Business Administration (MScBA) December 15 no intake no intake Development Economics (MA) December 15 May 1 no intake Disability Management (MA) December 15 no intake no intake Education (MEd - Counselling Specialization) December 15 no intake no intake Education (MEd - Multidisciplinary Leadership Specialization) December 15 December 15 December 15 Education (MEd - Special Education Specialization) December 15 no intake no intake English (MA) December 15 no intake no intake First Nations Studies (MA) December 15 no intake no intake Gender Studies (MA) December 15 May 1 no intake Health Sciences (MSc) December 15 no intake no intake Health Sciences (PhD) December 15 no intake no intake History (MA) December 15 September 15 no intake Integrated Wood Design (MEng) Ongoing Ongoing no intake Interdisciplinary Studies (MA and MSc) December 15 May 1 December 15 International Studies (MA) December 15 May 1 no intake Mathematical, Computer, Physical, & Molecular Sciences (MSc) December 15 May 1 no intake Natural Resources and Environmental Studies (MA) December 15 May 1 December 15 Natural Resources and Environmental Studies (MNRES) December 15 May 1 December 15 Natural Resources and Environmental Studies (MSc) December 15 May 1 December 15 Natural Resources and Environmental Studies (PhD) December 15 May 1 December 15 Nursing (MScN) December 15 May 1 no intake Nursing (MScN(FNP)) December 15 no intake no intake Political Science (MA) December 15 May 1 no intake Psychology (MSc) December 15 no intake no intake Psychology (PhD) December 15 no intake no intake Social Work (MSW) December 15 no intake no intake
+Certificate (Alphabetical by subject) September January May Indigenous Child and Youth Mental Health December 15 May 1 December 15 Degree (Alphabetical by subject) September January May Business Administration (MBA) December 15 no intake no intake Business Administration (MScBA) December 15 no intake no intake Counselling (MEd Program) December 15 no intake no intake Development Economics (MA) December 15 May 1 no intake Disability Management (MA) December 15 no intake no intake Education (MEd Multidisciplinary Leadership Specialization) November 15 November 15 November 15 Education (MEd Special Education Specialization) November 1 no intake no intake Engineering (MASc) (Pending approval from the Ministry of Advanced Education and Skills Training) December 15 May 1 December 15 English (MA) December 15 no intake no intake First Nations Studies (MA) December 15 no intake no intake Gender Studies (MA) December 15 May 1 no intake Health Sciences (MSc) December 15 no intake no intake Health Sciences (PhD) December 15 no intake no intake History (MA) December 15 September 15 no intake Integrated Wood Design (MEng) Ongoing no intake no intake Interdisciplinary Studies (MA and MSc) December 15 May 1 December 15 International Studies (MA) December 15 May 1 no intake Mathematical, Computer, Physical, & Molecular Sciences (MSc) December 15 May 1 no intake Natural Resources and Environmental Studies (MA) December 15 May 1 December 15 Natural Resources and Environmental Studies (MNRES) December 15 May 1 December 15 Natural Resources and Environmental Studies (MSc) December 15 May 1 December 15 Natural Resources and Environmental Studies (PhD) December 15 May 1 December 15 Nursing (MScN) December 15 May 1 no intake Nursing (MScN(FNP)) December 15 no intake no intake Political Science (MA) December 15 May 1 no intake Psychology (MSc) December 15 no intake no intake Psychology (PhD) December 15 no intake no intake Social Work (MSW) December 15 no intake no intake

-^{}Applications for admission should be submitted as early as possible to the Office of the Registrar.
+Applications for admission should be submitted as early as possible to the Office of the Registrar.
 Incomplete applications and applications received after the deadlines will be considered late and may not be processed in time to permit admission.